jaym-01/RISCVCPU/statements/Jay.md

 - The data memory should become it's own stage that is only used when there is a miss, it should have a stall effect where it waits an extra clock cycle to fetch the data memory.
 - The greatest time taken by a process is fetching from the data and instruction memory, in this example I will ignore the instruction memory.
 - The data memory, when required, will take multiple clock cycles to fetch data.
-- This means the maximum time required for each clock cycle can be required, enabling a higher clock rate to be used, hence the data cache will provide an increase in the performance.
+- This means the maximum time required for each clock cycle can be reduced, enabling a higher clock frequency to be used, hence the data cache will provide an increase in the performance.

 ## Conclusion

 This project has been really enjoyable and has helped me better understand the RISC V ISA, as we’ve been able to implement the CPU from scratch and make our own design decisions along the way based on what we believe the best way to implement the ISA of the RISC V is.

 To improve on this project, testing the modules independently, using the method I used for the control unit when testing the pipelined CPU would have made it easier to spot and resolve bugs, as well as more thoroughly test components, to ensure they are more robust.
 This would also be important if we were implementing all the instructions, since some instructions are not used in the f1 and reference program, the only way to validate if they work is through the testing on the individual modules, creating test cases for for each instruction.

-Communicating more with my team, I believe, would have reduced the number of issues that would have occurred when testing and is something which I have gotten better at over the course of this project, which reduced the number of errors we had towards the end.
+Communicating more with my team, I believe, would have reduced the number of issues that would have occurred when testing and is something which I have gotten better at over the course of this project, which has reduced the number of errors we had towards the end.